Charles-Zhang-Somewhere/Somewhere/README.md

 15. (deprecated)Never touch physical files directly: to avoid erroenous file errors from programmer's fault..... something like master-slave copy and building a meta layer.... except virtual notes and text files we don't allow direct content modification from our side.... (lesson from MULTITUDE....)
 16. Simple + focused....
 17. No tag shall exist without an item?
 Or maybe we do want to pre-allocate tags
+18. （Experimental） Flat notes/tags and knowledge sub-system: don't assume a context, e.g. "chapter 1" doesn't make sense - how to avoid redundancy? - Indexed knowledge point document Workflow, along with *annotated knowledge points* (must be succint/specific to differentiate from documents, or even wikipedia): extract knowledge at *bit level*.
+	* Operators: up, down, filter (scope and scroll details), import (multi line list, assign tags)
+	* Use `\`\`two tilts\`\`` with functional expression for math equations - but devising DSL is a dangerous thing because you risk never having an implementation, so just use LaTex instead.

 ## References